JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Assets/Lab2/PurchaseOrderCollection.md

-## Collection for the Purchase orders
+## Collection for the Purchase Orders

 ### Copy Named Formula references below